College ValuesNews & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesPolicies

 Students come to A Level Music through a number of routes, with some indicators of eligibility being: – GCSE Music at grade 6 or above, or – BTEC Music (with theoretical elements) with Merit or above – Grade 5 or above on your first study instrument – Grade 5 theory standard All applicants will be asked to provide an audition video prior to enrolment on the course, and will be asked to sit a theory test with questions at Grade 5 standard.
-A Level Music requires you to achieve at least the minimum entry requirements for your chosen pathway plus a grade 5 or higher in a musical instrument and theory or successfully audition within the department.
+A Level Music requires you to achieve at least the minimum entry requirements for your chosen pathway plus a grade 5 or higher in a musical instrument and theory or successfully audition within the department you must be able to read music confidently.

 The minimum entry requirements will be discussed at open events and at your college interview.